thehubbard/esa-pyxel/docs/source/references/model_groups/readout_electronics.rst

 Dead time filter
 ================

-This model applies only for the :py:class:`~pyxel.detectors.MKID` detector.
+This model only applies to the :py:class:`~pyxel.detectors.MKID` detector.

 The underlying physics of this model is described in :cite:p:`PhysRevB.104.L180506`; more information can be found on the website :cite:p:`Mazin`.